E-mail center

 Types of automatic emails

-The platform can send many different types of automated emails.
-Typical examples include:
+The system can send many types of automated emails.
+Common examples include:

 • Thank You for Booking